Emmanuel-Atiso/Voice-Controlled-Robotic-Arm/README.md

 This project aligns with **AITS Level 2 – AI for Shaping**.

-Artificial Intelligence was used to support development, including:
-- suggesting and refining code structure
-- assisting with debugging and problem-solving
-- improving documentation and explanation of concepts

-All code was tested, modified, and integrated independently with the hardware system.
-Key decisions such as movement logic, servo calibration, and system behaviour were made and validated through hands-on implementation.
+Artificial Intelligence was used as a supporting tool during development.
+It assisted with generating initial code structures, suggesting improvements, debugging errors, and refining documentation.

+However, all core aspects of the system were developed independently.
+This included integrating hardware components, calibrating servo motors, designing movement logic, and testing the system in real-world conditions.
+The robotic arm required iterative adjustments to ensure correct behaviour, particularly in movement coordination and limit handling.

+All AI-generated outputs were critically reviewed, tested, and modified before implementation.
+Decisions were made based on practical testing and system requirements rather than relying directly on AI suggestions.

-AI outputs were critically reviewed and adapted before use.
-The final system reflects independent understanding and development, with AI used as a support tool rather than a primary creator.
+The final system reflects independent understanding and development, with AI used to support, rather than lead, the process.

 ---